kossiitkgp/events/2025/Autumn/Git-GitHub/installation.md

 # Git Installation Guide

-Hi, please follow the following steps to install and set up Git on your laptop.
+Please follow the following steps to install and set up Git on your laptop.
 In case you face any issues, we'll help resolve them from 1:30 PM to 2:00 PM on the day of the workshop.

 1. Install Git
 2. Make a GitHub account